polar-app/polar-app/_docs/faq.md

 permalink: /docs/frequently-asked-questions.html
 ---

+# How do I support Polar?

+We have an [Open Collective](https://opencollective.com/polar-bookshelf) setup to allow donations.

 # How do I import my existing data?

 If you have a large number of PDF files that you would like to import you can